 Students will refer to this information throughout the academic year.
 (Please also see “Cross-Registration” below.)

 A. OPEN COURSES

-Open courses are those course sections that have not yet been filled and can be added without waitlisting or instructor permission.
+Open courses are those courses that have not yet been filled and can be added without waitlisting or instructor permission.
 In some cases, there may be a large number of spaces available, while in other cases there may be only very few spaces available.
-It should be noted that an “Open” course can become a “Waitlisted” course once students enroll in the available spaces.
-Further information about access to and parameters for Open Courses in HELIOS, the Law School’s student information system, will be provided during Orientation.
+It should be noted that an “Open” course can quickly become a “Waitlisted” course once students enroll in any available spaces.
+Further information about access to and parameters for Open Courses in HELIOS, the Law School’s student information and registration system, will be provided during Orientation.

 B. WAITLISTED AND OVERSUBSCRIBED COURSES

 Courses that have been filled, and that do not require instructor permission to enroll, will have waitlists.
 Waitlist size varies by course.
 The most popular courses will typically have the fewest spaces available and/or the longest waitlists, and are referred to as “Oversubscribed.”
-If you are registered for an oversubscribed course and decide to drop it, you are strongly encouraged to do so by no later than the end of the day after the first meeting of the class.
+If you are enrolled in an oversubscribed course and decide to drop it, you are strongly encouraged to do so by no later than the end of the day after the first meeting of the class.
 You should also check individual course descriptions for special deadlines and requirements.

 C. WAITLIST PROCESS

 The process for adding your name to a waitlist, removing your name from a waitlist, or enrolling in a course from a waitlist will be described in detail during Orientation, and will be clarified in separate documentation.
-If your name is on a waitlist it will remain there, in priority order, until a space in the course or seminar becomes available.
+If your name is on a waitlist, it will remain there, in priority order, unless and until a space in the course or seminar becomes available.

 D. COURSES REQUIRING PERMISSION

-Courses requiring special permission from the instructor for admission may be added only after the student registering for the course obtains approval (in the form of an e-mail or other written permission) from the course instructor.
-In all cases, students should carefully review course descriptions to comply with special prerequisites or restrictions.
+Courses requiring permission from the instructor for admission may be added only after the student registering for the course obtains approval (in the form of an e-mail or other written permission) from the course instructor.
+In all cases, students should carefully review course descriptions to comply with all prerequisites as well as any restrictions.